LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-15-InstallJekyllOnWSL.md

 gem install jekyll bundle
 ```

+Credit goes to the user known as *Jimmy* [link here.
+Advise, the version of Node he uses is outdated.](https://softans.com/question/error-while-executing-gem-gemfilepermissionerror-you-dont-have-write-permissions-for-the-var-lib-gems-2-7-0-directory/)

 ## Now we just have to install Jekyll

 Jekyll should now be installed.
 You can check with, `jekyll -v`